BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 • The ‘Pro’ plan lets you create up to 8 storefronts, with additional storefronts costing $100 per store.

-To put this in context, running multiple storefronts with BigCommerce’s main rival Shopify requires you to be on a $2,300+ plan or higher — so this represents excellent value for money.
+To put this in context, running multiple storefronts with BigCommerce’s main rival Shopify requires you to be on a $2,300+ plan — so this represents excellent value for money.

 Core selling features